Parabot/Parabot/README.md

 If you've an issues regarding the bot itself, please report them [here](https://github.com/Parabot/Parabot/issues).

 #### Maven
-Parabot supports Maven as of September 2015.
-All information is included in the POM.xml.
-The API that is supported by Parabot is also published on a Maven repository.

-To add the client as a library, you'll first have to add our repository:
+To add the client as a library, you'll first have to add our repository to your `pom.xml`:

 ```
     <repositories>